tmaquaponics/tmaquaponics.github.io/_posts/2025-06-16-A minimal maintenance breeding setup.md

 Out basic setup contains 6 totes : 4 totes for breeding and grow-out and the remaining 2 for filtration.

-Fill the totes with water then put the connection under water.
+Fill the totes with water then put the U shaped connection under water.
 Move and tilt each connection until there is no air in it.
 Close the tubing connection under water with end caps.

-Take the tubing connection out from the water and place each one of its end in a tote.
+Take the tubing connection out from the water and place each one of its ends in a tote.
 Remove the end caps.
 The two totes are now connected together.
-Repeat this operation for the remaining totes.
+Repeat this operation for the remaining totes until they are all connected.

 **Closed water system**